Architecting the Intelligent Lab of the Future: Abio Technologies Launches Abio Spark and Blaze at SLAS2026

 Architected for Excellence

-- Augmented Intelligence: Built-in AI models for predictive insights and experimental design.
+Unleashing data potential with built-in AI models to provide predictive insights and guide experimental design.

-Abio is engineered to scale alongside evolving research.
-The ecosystem will expand in 2026 with Abio Campfire and Abio Bonfire (Advanced ELN/LIMS), followed by Abio Ignite (SDMS) in 2027.
+Abio is engineered to be unified yet modular, allowing organizations to scale as their research evolves.
+The ecosystem will continue to expand with the launch of Abio Campfire and Abio Bonfire (Advanced ELN/LIMS) in 2026, followed by Abio Ignite (SDMS) in 2027.

 Availability

-Abio Spark is available now for free at software.abio.ai.
-Abio Blaze is currently available for demonstrations.
-Visit the Abio booth at SLAS2026 for live demonstrations.
+Abio Spark is available now for free public access at software.abio.ai.
+Abio Blaze is currently available for prospect demonstrations.
+Visit the Abio booth at SLAS2026 for live demonstrations of the intelligent lab in action.

 About Abio Technologies Inc.